Rage Attacks Can Trigger Heart Attacks

 The authors believe that there are several potential mechanisms linking anger outbursts and cardiovascular problems.
 The researchers said, "Psychological stress has been shown to increase heart rate and blood pressure, and vascular resistance.
 Changes in blood flow can cause blood clots and may stimulate inflammatory responses.”

-Rage Attacks = Heart Attacks
+Rage Attacks = Heart Attack

 Two hours immediately after an angry outburst, a person's risk of a heart attack—myocardial infarction (MI) or acute coronary syndrome (ACS)—increased nearly fivefold.
 The risk of stroke increased more than threefold.
 The risk of ventricular arrhythmia also increased compared to other times when they were not angry.

-Mittleman advises, "It is important to recognize that outbursts of anger are associated with higher risk of heart attacks, stroke and arrhythmia.
+Mittleman advises, "It is important to recognize that outbursts of anger are associated with a higher risk of heart attacks, stroke, and arrhythmia.
 If clinicians ask patients about their usual levels of anger and find that it is relatively high, they may want to consider suggesting either psychosocial or pharmacological interventions.”

-Conclusion: How Do You Heal a Hostile Heart?
+How Do You Heal a Hostile Heart?

-I have written a wide range of Psychology Today blogs on the power of mindfulness training, meditation, yoga and other lifestyle choices to create equanimity and peace of mind.
+I have written a wide range of Psychology Today blogs on the power of mindfulness training, meditation, yoga, and other lifestyle choices to create equanimity and peace of mind.
 Clearly, there are pharmaceuticals that can help combat emotional states that lead to outbursts of anger, but these often have negative side effects and may prove ineffective in the long run.

-A rigorous cardio workout, kick boxing session or pounding out some weights are always an effective way to let off steam.
-Through daily habits of mindset and behavior many studies have shown that it is possible to remedy psychological stressors linked to rage attacks and a hostile heart without losing your cool.
+A rigorous cardio workout, kickboxing session, or pounding out some weights are always an effective way to let off steam.
+Through daily habits of mindset and behavior, many studies have shown that it is possible to remedy psychological stressors linked to rage attacks and a hostile heart without losing your cool.

 Follow me on Twitter @ckbergland for updates on The Athlete's Way blog posts.